 Start saving containers of all sorts TODAY!
-Ask your friends, neighbors, students, and other teachers to contribute to your found “instrument” collection.
+Ask your friends, neighbors, students, and other teachers to contribute to your found instrument materials collection.
 The more ownership kids have, the more creative and invested they become.

-You can create meaningful elementary music lesson plans for your classroom or a distance learning situation using just a storybook and recycled rhythm instruments.
-And, it can be free.
-It doesn’t have to cost anything!
+You can create meaningful elementary music lesson plans for your classroom using just a storybook and recycled rhythm instruments.
+Bonus: it doesn’t have to cost anything!

 - How to Make an Ocean Drum

 - FREE Elementary Music Distance Learning Activities